djbottrill/RP2040_Midi_Scanner/README.md

   velocity is always assumed to be 127 although this default can be changed.
   The first byte is organised as follows:

-  00        NooP returns Midi channel in the fist byte and the scanner capabilites in the second byte
+  00        NooP returns Midi channel in the first byte and the scanner capabilites in the second byte

   10 - 3F - Midi controller NPRN command the first 4 are reserved for swell channels and the rest Illuminated Pistons